This article covers 8 points on what training your employees need to comply with NIS2:

 The training programme should also be treated as a control, not a slide deck.
 A practical way to operationalise it is to define:

-If your organisation is in a sector covered by NIS2, assume that authorities will not only ask “have you trained people?” but also “can you prove the programme is maintained and fits your risk profile?”
+Assume that authorities will not only ask “have you trained people?” but also “can you prove the programme is maintained and fits your risk profile?”
 The strongest answer is a measurable programme: attendance, phishing simulation results, completion rates, and improvement over time.

 For the official text, see the NIS2 Directive on EUR-Lex: Directive (EU) 2022/2555.